 It’s all too common: Someone falls for the high ceilings or the spalike master bath at an open house and thinks—This is it, where do I sign?
 But what about life beyond the front door?
 Sometimes it takes weeks or months in a new place to really get a feel for the block.
 Usually, it all works out fine: Newcomers get to know the neighbors and it starts to feel like home.
 But sometimes something just feels off, and it doesn’t get better.
 Maybe the neighborhood is too noisy—or way, way too quiet.
 Maybe the neighbors are nice enough, but talk about nothing but football…or preschool.

-Buyer’s remorse is all too real.
-According to 2017 Trulia survey, 44 percent of Americans have some regret about their current home or the process they went through to when choosing it.
+It happens.
 It happened to these people, who all came to realize that they had overlooked something essential about the community where they’d bought and were going to have to make a costly second move to put it right.

 Where they started